daithioc95/MS4/README.md

 -	Go to Heroku.com
 -	Set up and account, create an app with a unique name by following the instructions and enter any relevant information requested.
--	Go to the “Resounces” tab and select Heroku Postgres
+-	Go to the “Resources” tab and select Heroku Postgres
 -	Using the Gitpod terminal enter the below installations
     -   pip3 install dj_database_url
     -   pip3 install psycopg2-binary